Tivix/django-rest-auth/docs/installation.rst

 Using ``django-allauth``, ``django-rest-auth`` provides helpful class for creating social media authentication view.
 Below is an example with Facebook authentication.

+.. note:: Points 1, 2 and 3 are related with ``django-allauth`` configuration, so if you have already configured social authentication, then please go to step 4.
+See ``django-allauth`` documentation for more details.

 1. Add ``allauth.socialaccount`` and ``allauth.socialaccount.providers.facebook`` apps to INSTALLED_APPS in your django settings.py:

 .. code-block:: python